elmtree-askmo/cloudcannon-app/content/learn/art-history-and-literature/how-does-deception-impact-trust-and-relationships-in-literature.md

 score: 9.0
 related_article1:
     id: 168257
+    title: >-
-    title: What are Don John's motivations and how do they impact other characters?
+        What are Don John's motivations and how do they impact other characters?
     subject: Art History and Literature
     url: /learn/art-history-and-literature/questions/what-are-don-johns-motivations-and-how-do-they-impact-other-characters
 related_article2:
-    id: 168262
+    id: 168261
-    title: How do courtship dynamics contribute to conflict and resolution in Shakespearean plays?
+    title: >-
+        What are the key elements that differentiate Shakespearean comedy from tragedy?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/how-do-courtship-dynamics-contribute-to-conflict-and-resolution-in-shakespearean-plays
+    url: /learn/art-history-and-literature/questions/what-are-the-key-elements-that-differentiate-shakespearean-comedy-from-tragedy
 related_article3:
-    id: 168267
+    id: 168254
-    title: How do jealousy and envy motivate characters to deceive others?
+    title: >-
+        What role does Don John's deception play in creating conflict?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/how-do-jealousy-and-envy-motivate-characters-to-deceive-others
+    url: /learn/art-history-and-literature/questions/what-role-does-don-johns-deception-play-in-creating-conflict
 related_article4:
-    id: 168255
+    id: 168266
-    title: How does Shakespeare explore human nature through the theme of jealousy?
+    title: >-
+        What are the effects of miscommunication on dialogue and resolution in literature?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/how-does-shakespeare-explore-human-nature-through-the-theme-of-jealousy
+    url: /learn/art-history-and-literature/questions/what-are-the-effects-of-miscommunication-on-dialogue-and-resolution-in-literature
 related_article5:
-    id: 168255
+    id: 168253
-    title: How does Shakespeare explore human nature through the theme of jealousy?
+    title: >-
+        How does jealousy contribute to deception in literature?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/how-does-shakespeare-explore-human-nature-through-the-theme-of-jealousy
+    url: /learn/art-history-and-literature/questions/how-does-jealousy-contribute-to-deception-in-literature
 ---

 &nbsp;